 - Give your child the list and let them select one to work on.

 - Write three prompts on a piece of paper.
 Cut them out and set them in a row.
 Have your child close their eyes and spin around and around.
-When they stop, they touch the paper that’s closest to them and use that prompt.
+When they stop, they touch the paper closest to them and use that prompt.

-- You pick a prompt for your child and they pick one for you.
+- You pick a prompt for your child, and they pick one for you.

 When the planning is done, it’s time to get started.
 Your child can write an answer.
 Or draw one.
 This way, even pre-writers can get involved.
 When they’re done, give them time to share what they created.